serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportDesignAttribute/ReportDesignAttribute.md

 # ReportDesignAttribute constructor
 **namespace:** *[Serenity.Reporting](../../README.md#serenity.reporting-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Creates an instance of the attribute
+The attribute used to determine the location of the report design which is usually a CSHTML file.

 ```csharp
 public ReportDesignAttribute(string design)